 The information in this article applies to:

-I am having trouble printing my plan.
+I sometimes have trouble printing my plan and layout files.
 An error message displays, the program seems to hang, or nothing at all happens.
 How can I resolve these types of problems?

 To troubleshoot printing errors